yulp76/DataViz/README.md

 # DataViz
-For Course CAPP 30239 at UChicago.
+Repository For course CAPP 30239 at UChicago.